Pat McInally: Cincinnati Bengals

-McInally was selected in the fifth round of the 1975 NFL Draft, but suffered a broken leg while scoring a touchdown in the College All-Star Game against the Pittsburgh Steelers in early August, and missed the entire 1975 season.
+McInally was selected in the fifth round of the 1975 NFL draft, but suffered a broken leg while scoring a touchdown in the College All-Star Game against the Pittsburgh Steelers in early August, and missed the entire 1975 season.

 He was the Bengals punter from 1976 to 1985, and also was a wide receiver during the first half of his career.
 He led the league in net yards per punt in 1977 (36.4) and in punting average in 1978 (43.1) and 1981 (45.4).
 His most productive years receiving were in 1977, when he caught 17 passes for 258 yards (a 15.2 average) and three touchdowns, and in 1980, when he caught 18 passes for 269 yards (a 14.9 average) and two touchdowns.
 He also completed three passes in four career attempts for 81 yards.

+In 1980 Bengals' season finale, which was a Bengals–Browns rivalry game, Thom Darden used a forearm tackle to the face of McInally.
+McInally was unconscious for about 10 minutes and left the field on a stretcher, but he returned in the second half to make three receptions for 86 yards, including a game-tying touchdown.
+The hit and McInally's recovery are a legendary part of the intrastate rivalry.

+Because McInally did start off his career as a wide receiver, he was allowed to keep number 87 after becoming a full-time punter despite the number being outlawed outside of receivers and tight ends in 1973 and (having come into the league after that point) not being covered under a grandfather clause.
+(Even after the NFL significantly relaxed jersey numbering rules in 2021, punters still cannot wear any number higher than 49.)
+This was not unlike McInally's contemporary, New York Giants linebacker Brad Van Pelt, who despite also not being covered under a grandfather clause was allowed to keep number 10 (a number now allowed again by linebackers) as he served as the Giants backup kicker.